Soledad Miranda

 Estudio amueblado 2.P.

 This comedy was filmed in several Spanish cities and was released in October 1969.
 It is about two bank employees who use a computer to determine the girls for their sexual affairs.
-Soledad plays one of the girls.
-I haven't seen the movie, but by the looks of the publicity stills, Soledad dances her heart out!
-This movie brought back two actresses who had left the movies for various reasons: Amparo Soler Leal, who had a serious illness that kept her from acting for over a year; and Soledad, who after her happy marriage and motherhood continued feeling the acting bug and got permission from her husband to work again.
+Soledad plays one of the girls and dances her heart out!
+This movie brought back two actresses who had left the movies for various reasons: Amparo Soler Leal, who had a serious illness that kept her from acting for over a year; and Soledad, who after her happy marriage and motherhood continued feeling the acting bug and got her husband's agreement to work again.
+A Dutch movie website summarizes: "Two officials use a computer to be successful with women...
+A pseudo-erotic comedy to the taste of the time, not as bad as we could probably assume.
+This is mainly due to the excellent cast."

-Click here for a synopsis and pictures from Estudio amueblado 2-P and here to find it on IMDB.
-I've never seen this movie, so if you have please let me know.
+Click here for a synopsis, pictures, and video from Estudio amueblado 2-P and here to find it on IMDB.
+This movie is for sale in the store.
+My copy is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.

 *Soltera y madre en la vida (1969)...Paloma